kushv818/embedded-onboarding/section-02/README.md

 The primary goal of CISC architecture is to complete a task in as few lines of assembly as possible.
 This is achieved by building processor hardware that is capable of understanding and executing a series of operations.
 Thus, as the name suggests, it has a more complex instruction set.

 On the other hand, the RISC school of thought strives to only use simple instructions that can be executed within one clock cycle.
-More accurately, it aimrs to use a small, regular set of simple instructions that are easy to **pipeline** and optimize in hardware.
+More accurately, it aims to use a small, regular set of simple instructions that are easy to **pipeline** and optimize in hardware.
 This simplicity enables more predictable performance and efficient instruction execution, often within a single clock cycle.
 This means that developers will be writing more lines of assembly per task, but it also means that we as developers have more control over the software we execute.

 Unfortunately, despite the advantages of RISC based processing, RISC chips took over a decade to gain a foothold in the commercial world.
 This was largely due to a lack of software support that companies in the early 1990's were not willing to invest in...